The Modernisation Of Tennis

 Formula 1.
 Races were standardised down to a maximum 305km limit in 1989, compared to the much larger allowed range of 300km-600km in the 1950s.
 And a two-hour limit was introduced in 1974.
 This change was not only good for the safety of drivers but also for TV programming.

 Golf tried gimmicky innovations like ‘Powerplay Golf’, but also has a bunch of more engrained shorter-format tweaks like ‘alternate shot’ for foursomes for e.g (which featured in the recent Woods/Manning vs Mickleson/Brady charity match).
 The Ryder Cup, a runaway commercial success, also uses a different, team-based format to traditional matchplay.
-Finally, some of the fastest growing areas in golf are ‘off-course’ activities like Topgolf or Driveshack, which are basically gamified driving ranges (these are excellent entry points for the sport).
+Finally, some of the fastest growing areas in golf are ‘off-course’ activities like Topgolf or Driveshack, which are basically gamified driving ranges (these are excellent entry points for the sport, and tennis should be frustrated it doesn’t have a casual equivalent that doesn’t require a full court and at least two people with their own equipment).

 Chess.
 ‘Blitz’ and ‘Rapid’ variations have exploded with popularity in recent years (more on this further down).
 Once again, some of its Grandmaster purists are, or were, critical: